Lora's Latest Post

 My view?
 In this world of increasing variability, traditional supply chain planning processes are largely a cost sinkhole that adds little value beyond providing a company with a clear system of record (marching orders for the company’s future plan).
 In other words, the plan may not be good, but the organization has a common plan.

 Why do I say this?
 As I test forecastability, inventory plans, plant schedule compliance, the use of market data for lead times, and the impact on the bullwhip effect, I am convinced that we are spending a lot of money to create waste.
 Today’s planning processes were a good fit for the small, regional teams, but, like the round sliderule, they are outdated for the global multinational.
+This is why we have focused on helping companies understand how to build outside-in processes.

 If we could adopt an innovation mindset rather than an improvement mindset, we could drive so much more progress.
 But to do this, we have to face the fact that performance is regressing across industries.
 With the widening of product portfolios and unchecked product complexity, items became less forecastable, making most traditional planning models archaic and increasing the bullwhip by 7-10X (based on homework from my outside-in classes).
 Few companies can measure and define a good plan.